 \subsection{Existing Landscape of Automated Tools within AI Governance (Algorithmic Auditing)}

 A growing body of research has emerged to address the challenges of ensuring compliance in AI systems.
 Building on a recent review synthesizing the breadth of research supporting AI governance ~\cite{batool2023responsibleaigovernancesystematic, 10.1145/3626234}, we group existing work into two main approaches: conceptual methodologies and automated tools.
 Conceptual methodologies include governance frameworks, ethical principles, policies, and high-level guidelines that offer theoretical direction but often lack enforcement mechanisms ~\cite{raji2020closingaiaccountabilitygap, 10.1145/3613904.3642849}.
-In contrast, Automated tools instead translate requirements into executable checks and algorithmic auditing.
-Our work situates within automated AI governance tools, emphasizing on enhancing accessibility and scalability for AI practitioners without legal expertise or support.
-To structure our review, we further classify existing automated tools into four categories: Risk Prediction Tools, System Behavior Verification Tools, Policy Interpreters, and Commercial AI Governance Platforms. \ \paragraph{Risk Prediction Tools} A class of automated AI governance tools supports early-stage development by simulating use cases and predicting potential harms using large language models (LLMs).
-Some tools, such as ExploreGen and Farsight, generate plausible use cases, stakeholders, and associated risks directly from system descriptions to help practitioners surface overlooked scenarios ~\cite{ExploreGen2024, Farsight2024}.
+In contrast, automated tools instead translate requirements into executable checks and algorithmic auditing.
+Our work situates within automated AI governance tools, emphasizing enhancing accessibility and scalability for AI practitioners without legal expertise or support.
+To structure our review, we further classify existing automated tools into four categories: Risk Prediction Tools, System Behavior Verification Tools, Policy Interpreters, and Commercial AI Governance Platforms.

+\paragraph{Risk Prediction Tools} A class of automated AI governance tools supports early-stage development by simulating use cases and predicting potential harms using large language models (LLMs).
+Some tools, such as ExploreGen and Farsight, generate plausible use cases, stakeholders, and associated risks directly from system descriptions to help practitioners surface overlooked scenarios ~\cite{herdel2024exploregenlargelanguagemodels, Farsight2024}.
 Others provide more structured guidance: the AI Risk Atlas consolidates known generative- and agentic-AI risks and links them to benchmarks and mitigation strategies ~\cite{bagehorn2025airiskatlastaxonomy}, while Usage Governance Advisor derives risk assessments and safeguards from a user’s described intent ~\cite{daly2025usagegovernanceadvisorintent}.
 These tools embed early risk discovery into prototyping workflows, but they focus narrowly on use-case harms and typically overlook broader compliance needs such as data governance, transparency documentation, accountability mechanisms, fairness evaluation, and alignment with legal requirements.